-A model professional and maybe unrivalled club icon, the veteran midfielder has done well to reach a historic milestone in a team adapting around him and deserves a glorious exit
+A model professional and perhaps unrivalled club icon, the veteran midfielder has done well to reach the milestone in a team adapting around him and deserves a glorious exit

 By George Ankers

-Nearly one year ago, Didier Drogba scored the penalty that won Chelsea the Champions League before announcing that he would be moving on.
-A personal milestone and a possible Europa League trophy may not be quite the same thing but Frank Lampard would do well to follow his long-time team-mate's example and leave the Blues on a high.
+Nearly one year previously, Didier Drogba scored the penalty that won Chelsea the Champions League before announcing that he would move on.
+A personal milestone and a possible Europa League trophy may not be quite the same thing but Frank Lampard would do well to follow his long-time team-mate's example and leave on a high.

-The midfielder has been an incredible servant for the Blues - perhaps, after breaking Bobby Tambling's all-time goalscoring record, their best ever.
-To score (to date) 17 goals in all competitions this season, even as the team shifts around him into a shape to which he is not suited, is another fine feat to add to his already long list of achievements at Stamford Bridge.
+The midfielder has been an incredible servant for the Blues – perhaps, after breaking Bobby Tambling's all-time goalscoring record, their best ever.
+To score (to date) 17 goals this season, even as the team shifts around him into a shape to which he is not suited, is another to add of his list of fine achievements there.
 A magnificent, committed professional, he deserves immense credit.

-He could stay on for a reunion with Jose Mourinho, a former manager yet still a friend, but the Portuguese is set to inherit a newer, younger team than when he left.
+He could stay on for a reunion with Jose Mourinho, former manager and still a friend, but the Portuguese is set to inherit a newer, younger team than when he left.
 Juan Mata, Eden Hazard and Oscar are the Blues' beating heart now.

 Across Chelsea's now-customary 4-2-3-1 formation, there are players better suited to each position than Lampard.
 The attacking midfield roles are unquestionably the domain of the sparkling young trio, with Victor Moses knocking on the door and Andre Schurrle seemingly on the way.